SnootyMonkey/clj-json-ld/README.md

 [dev](https://github.com/SnootyMonkey/clj-json-ld/tree/dev) - development mainline, picked up by [continual integration on Travis-CI](https://travis-ci.org/SnootyMonkey/clj-json-ld)

 Additional short lived feature branches will come and go.

+## Acknowledgements

+Thank you to the creators of the [JSON-LD 1.0 W3C Recommendation](http://www.w3.org/TR/json-ld/) for their hard work in creating the specification and the comprehensive test suite.
+Thank you to the authors and editors for the very clear spec writing.

+The Benefits section of this README document is lifted with only very slight modifications from the [JSON-LD 1.0 W3C Recommendation](http://www.w3.org/TR/json-ld/).

+Thank you to [Gregg Kellog](https://github.com/gkellogg), author of the [json-ld Ruby processor](https://github.com/ruby-rdf/json-ld/), and [Dave Longley](https://github.com/dlongley), author of the [pyld Python processor](https://github.com/digitalbazaar/pyld), for providing prior implementations that were useful to compare to the spec to clarify confusing bits.

 ## License